Savvy Senior Travelers

 Seniors can get deals on point-to-point rail tickets in Austria, Belgium, Great Britain, Finland, France, Germany, Italy, Spain, and Norway (including the Eurostar Chunnel crossing between Britain and France).
 Qualifying ages range from 60 to 67 years old.
 To get rail discounts in some countries — such as Austria, Britain, and Spain, and a second tier of discounts in France — you can purchase a senior card at a local train station (valid for a year, but worthwhile even on a short trip if you take several train rides during your stay).
 Most railpasses don't offer senior discounts, but passes for Britain and France do give seniors a discount in first class.
 It's rare, but a few airlines offer discounts to seniors.
 Always ask.

 Long-Term Trips: Becoming a temporary part of the community can be particularly rewarding.
 Settle down and stay a while, doing side-trips if you choose.
-You can rent a house or apartment, or go a more affordable route and swap houses for a few weeks with someone in an area you're interested in.
+You can rent a house or apartment, or go a more affordable route and swap houses for a few weeks with someone in an area you're interested in (for more, see Finding and Renting an Apartment and House Swapping Tips).